 Earned income credit.
 If you have a net profit on line 31, this amount is earned income and may qualify you for the earned income credit (EIC).

 CAUTION!
 To figure your EIC, use the instructions for Form 1040, lines 64a and 64b.
-Complete all applicable steps plus Worksheet B. If you are required to file Schedule SE, remember to enter the deductible portion of your self-employment tax in Part 1, line 1d, of Worksheet B.
+Complete all applicable steps plus Worksheet B. If you are required to file Schedule SE, remember to enter one-half of your self-employment tax in Part 1, line 1d, of Worksheet B.